 The Diversification Programme is receiving most support at this time through the TROPRO project funded by USAID with CARDI and CATCO as agencies responsible for Production Marketing modules.
-Work programmes developed for Fruit Crop Production has incorporated IICA is support of training requirements and for specific expertise in certain crops especially papaya and carambola.
-The Coordinating Committee for Fruit Crop Production proposed between CARDI, IICA and UWI was welcomed with possible orientation for specific commodity development programmes.
+Work programmes . developed for Fruit Crop Production has incorporated IICA is support of training requirements and for specific expertise in certain crops especially and carambola.
+Dapaya Coordinating Committee for Fruit Crop Production proposed between CARDI.
+IICA and UWI was welcomed with possible orientation for specific commodity development programmes.